 When we miss soft high-pitched sounds, we also miss the clarity of speech.
 Examples of high-frequency speech sounds are the letters s, sh, t, f, and p that tend to fall at the beginnings and ends of words.

 Try a sharper program setting to see which one gives you the greatest clarity.
 Play around with the programs.
 Remember, you can select different programs for each ear.
+If you have Eargo 5, we recommend performing Sound Match to tailor Eargo to your hearing needs and preferences.

 Why does everything sound too loud?